Polygon-Academy/Decentralized-University/Manuals/How_to_Join_University_DAO.md

     ```bash
     git commit -m "Add contributor 'Name' to Contributors List"
     ```
-5. Contact seongjinwoo@outlook.com via email to let the admin knows that you would like to join this community.
+5. Contact DecentralizeUni@gmail.com via email to let the admin knows that you would like to join this community.
 School emails are preferred for contacts.

+## 3. As an **Education Institutions/Education Communities/Instructors**

+### Requirements:

+- List your events on the platform, we would love to have your amazing contents be listed on our repo for all students to learn.
+- Sharing Great Learning resources with the community whenever you would like to share them.
+- Encouraged to host educational events in our community.

+### Procedure:

+Please contact DecentralizeUni@gmail.com via email for further discussion.

-## As a **Company/Project Partners**
+## 4. As a **Company/Project Partners**

-Please contact seongjinwoo@outlook.com via email for further discussion.
+Please contact DecentralizeUni@gmail.com via email for further discussion.